Mark helps providers of patient care and entities that conduct biomedical research understand, anticipate, and resolve regulatory compliance issues.

-Beginning in 1980, Mark’s practice has centered on health care payment issues arising under state rate setting or federal reimbursement systems.
-He is a former partner in the Health Care Practice Group of Choate, Hall & Stewart in Boston, where he represented academic medical centers, community hospitals, specialty hospitals, physicians, long-term care providers, laboratories, and other health care entities regarding diverse aspects of Medicare and Medicaid reimbursement, Public Health Service grants, and fraud and abuse laws.
-He litigated payment appeals at the Provider Reimbursement Review Board, HHS Departmental Appeals Board, and other public agencies, as well as in state and federal courts.
-He has also defended routine audits by Medicare Administrative Contractors and investigations by the HHS Office of the Inspector General and the Department of Justice.
+In the realm of patient care, Mark has for many years counseled hospitals, health systems, and other health care providers concerning reimbursement and compliance issues.
+He is a former partner in the Health Care Practice Group of Choate, Hall & Stewart in Boston, where he represented major medical centers, community hospitals, specialty hospitals, physicians, long-term care providers, laboratories, dialysis companies, and other health care entities regarding diverse aspects of Medicare and Medicaid billing and reimbursement, Public Health Service grants reimbursement, state and private insurer payment systems, and fraud and abuse laws.
+He litigated payment appeals at the Provider Reimbursement Review Board, HHS Departmental Appeals Board, and other public agencies, as well as in state and federal trial and appellate courts.
+He has also defended routine and special audits by Medicare Administrative Contractors and investigations by the HHS Office of the Inspector General and the Department of Justice.

 Immediately prior to joining Verrill Dana, Mark was a special consultant to Harvard University, where he worked with the Office of the President and Provost to draft a University-wide policy on faculty conflicts of interest.
-He also consulted to Harvard Medical School, where he assisted the Office of Research Issues and the University’s Office of General Counsel in investigations of alleged research misconduct and conflicts of interest.
+He also consulted to Harvard Medical School, where he assisted the Office of Academic and Research Integrity and the University’s Office of General Counsel in investigations of alleged research misconduct and conflicts of interest.